 A Vietnamese court sentenced one of the women to four years in jail and handed out three-year prison terms to the other two, the newspaper reported on Wednesday.

 The trio, all in their late fifties, reportedly protested in front of the US General Consulate in Ho Chi Minh City (formerly known as Saigon) in 2014.
-The women were convicted for chanting anti-state slogans and waving flags of South Vietnam, the US-backed regime which was defeated afterdecades of war
+The women were convicted for chanting anti-state slogans and waving flags of South Vietnam, the US-backed regime which was defeated after decades of war in 1975.

 On Wednesday, the Ho Chi Minh judge issued a verdict describing the defendants' actions as "very serious, infringing on national security, distorting, instigating, causing suspicion and mistrust of the people in the (Communist) Party and state."